In this article

 Signs of excessive drinking include:3

-If you find yourself obsessing on the next drink while still occupied with another activity, you may have alcohol dependence.
+If you obsess over the next drink while still occupied with another activity, you may have alcohol dependence.
+High-functioning alcoholics who experience cravings or the physical urge to drink have physical alcohol dependence.

 Psychological dependence is also a common trait of functional alcoholics.
-It is when a substance (such as alcohol) becomes central to a person's thoughts, emotions, and activities.4
+It’s when a substance (such as alcohol) becomes central to a person’s thoughts, emotions, and activities.4 Many functional alcoholics have a psychological need to drink because it allows them to function.

 Early alcohol withdrawal symptoms include:

 Many functional alcoholics do not experience severe withdrawal or any symptoms at all.
 This is true for day drinkers and those who drink alcohol throughout the day.
+In these cases, alcohol withdrawal occurs if you stop drinking.

 Day drinking and excessive drinking may cause you to develop a functional tolerance to alcohol.
+Despite having high blood alcohol levels, it allows you to perform activities without appearing intoxicated.

 As a functional alcoholic, you may not realize you have a drinking problem.
+It’s probably because you haven’t encountered severe consequences from your drinking.

-Many high-functioning alcoholics feel the same way until they start to experience the negative effects of their drinking.
+You may believe you’re not doing anything wrong and are in control of your life.
+Many high-functioning alcoholics feel the same way until they experience the negative effects of their drinking.

 Unfortunately, being in denial will only prevent you from getting early treatment for alcoholism.